 Our group is interested in using big data to advance precision medicine and health.
 Our research bridges bioinformatics and statistical genetics in the context of translational research.
-Most of us are affiliated with the School of Biomedical Informatics at the University of Texas Health Science Center at Houston.
+Most of us are affiliated with the McWilliams School of Biomedical Informatics at UTHealth Houston.

-Our group is interested in using big data to advance percision medicine and health.
+Our group is interested in using big data to advance precision medicine and health.

 Two main directions we are currently most excited about are: